Red meat politics: GOP turns culture war into a food fight | WTOP

 As a presidential candidate in 2007, Barack Obama was accused of food elitism when he asked a group of Iowa farmers whether they had seen the price of arugula at Whole Foods, an upscale grocery chain that had not yet made it to Iowa.
 Obama still won the state’s caucuses.

-Even more famously, Michael Dukakis was pilloried by Republicans as far out of touch with rural America in the midst of the 1980s farm crisis when he suggested Iowa farmers consider diversifying crops by planting Belgian endive.
+Even more famously, Democratic presidential candidate Michael Dukakis was pilloried by Republicans as far out of touch with rural America in the midst of the 1980s farm crisis when he suggested Iowa farmers consider diversifying crops by planting Belgian endive.

-That prompted then-Vice President Dan Quayle to hold up a head of endive, a green used in salads, to show a crowd in Omaha ″just how the man from Massachusetts thinks he can rebuild the farm economy.”
+That prompted GOP vice presidential nominee Dan Quayle to hold up a head of endive, a green used in salads, to show a crowd in Omaha ″just how the man from Massachusetts thinks he can rebuild the farm economy.”

 In the past, food was a way of painting Democrats as out of touch with rural America.
 Today, the message is about climate and the economy.

-Note: This story has been corrected to show that Quayle was vice presidential nominee, not vice president, when he joked about Dukakis’ endive remark.